jiaohehu/NPreview/DOC-diagram.md

 the total width.
 Currently these numbers are fixed but future improvement will likely to provide options to allow for adjustments.

+    set rectw 5
+    set recth 3
+    rect.trapezoid (1,1)

 The `dot` instruction is to draw a dot at each path point.
 It is typically used to identify the location of a point in a plane by showing a visible round black dot.
 The `dot` instruction will draw a circular dot.
-The default size of the dot is '4pt', but can be changed by the (dot-size) setting, for example to set to a string of '5pt'.
+The default size of the dot is '4pt', but can be changed by the *dot-size* setting, i.e., to set it to a string of '5pt'.
 Following example draw three dots at location of (1,1), (2,2) and (3,3) where each dot is at a size of "5pt".

     set dot-size 5pt
     dot (1,1) (2,2) (3,3)

-The color of the dot is by default set to black, unless changed by the (dot) setting, which describes a color such as "orange".
+The color of the dot is by default set to black, unless changed by the *dot* setting, which describes a color such as "orange".

     set dot orange
     set dot-size 5pt